EGGS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-On a development program, high quality eggs, preferably from free-range chickens, are a very good food item.
-Free-range means that the chickens are free to move around and eat bugs and other things they find in the pasture land.
-Some eggs are also organic, which means that no
+On the development program, high quality eggs from free-range chickens, quail or turkey, are a very good food item.
+Free-range means that the chickens are free to move around and eat bugs and other things they find in the pastureland.

-Eggs are inexpensive, nutritious, and generally safe to eat in restaurants or other places where one is not sure of the safety of the food.
+Eggs are inexpensive and nutritious.
+Whole soft-boiled eggs are also generally safe to eat in restaurants or other places where one is not sure of the safety of the food.

 PREPARATION OF EGGS